Sandybro9001/vast-oceans-notes/notes-5.md

 - Wields three swords at once, almost certainly magical, but masked by illusion.

 Having finished up in Thiens, the Flock makes a brief stop at Calicyon to manage affairs, then heads to the Arena, hoping to meet with Draciul before the deadly bout.

+## Episode 57: John Cena returns from the bar

+The Flock search the arena briefly before finding Draciul, and with some convincing he gives them advice on how to handle Toru and his crew.
+He also promises to tell them a story of a time long past should they emerge victorious.

+After some planning and a day of rest, the time for the fight has arrived.
+Tywin and Sam engage Fryrisha, who after getting his weather manipulation counterspelled quickly retreats to the pool below the platforms in the arena.
+Grotle charges at Diana, and silences her, but is quickly cut down by the Flock's combined arms.
+Carlo is locked down by banishment from Brandon's Sword of Sinew and Steel, and the flock fight on as four.

+As Fryrisha rejoins the fray, he is quickly dispatched, but Brandon and Poru Hurka retort with ferocious assault, dealing heavy damage to Tywin and Alithyra.
+Alithyra is knocked unconcious, but is quickly rescued by Samus, who lifts her into the air, and to safety.

+Meanwhile, Diana siezes and opportunity to strike at Toru, and reverses the gravity beneath his feet.
+After Toru floats helplessly for a few seconds, gravity reasserts itself, and Toru crashes down into the platform and into Diana's clutches.
+Toru is taught a lesson in combustion by Diana, and just before he can recover himself to his feet, Tywin appears out of the ether and stabs him through the heart:

+>  *"The thing you need to realize, Toru, is that part of being the greatest swordsman in the world is keeping yourself out of situations like this."*  -Tywin Leroux

+Alithyra wakes under Samus' protection, and turns her pain upon Brandon below, turning him into a lowly turtle.
+Brandon the turtle tries to escape into the pool, but the transformation ends Carlo's banishment...

+...And Carlo wastes no time in getting down to business.
+He leaps from the platform, snatching the turtle in his dive, and driving the turtle forcefully into the bottom of the pool.
+The turtle is crushed, returning Brandon to his human form, but now at the bottom of a pool grappling a 500 pound warforged.

+Tywin joins Carlo in handling Brandon at the floor of the pool, leaving Poru Hurka with no one to fight but a now invisible Diana.
+Poru flails wildly about the central platform, but after finding no purchase and being struck several times by Diana's blade, he surrenders, bellowing that none will stand and fight.

+The flock clean up from the battle and lick their wounds, eager to hear Draciul's tale.

 [<--Vast-Oceans Home](README.md)